Economy & Items

 Commodities are the main economy driver at Darkwood Nights and represent the resources needed to craft items, maintain and expand the town and Province, and trade goods imported and exported into the province.
 They are represented by 1” by 1” tags and are earned by characters at check in with the Trade Skill and traded among PC and NPC’s alike.
 These are not physical items themselves but represent the goods a character has to trade and so should not be laid out on tables or handed off to other players to leaf through, although sample props showing the commodities one has available are encouraged.
 Players should negotiate their trade and, once agreed, exchange the appropriate Commodity Tags.

-Commodities are not In Game items and so cannot be stolen or looted off of corpses, only given willingly.
+Commodities are not IG items and so cannot be stolen or looted off of corpses, only given willingly.
 Beyond trading with other players, Commodities will be required to improve the town by upgrading the Iron Mine, Sawmill and other areas of the province which will also affect Commodity production.
 How many Commodities are produced by each specialization of the Trade skill may vary game to game based on the actions of players, however the minimum number of Commodities that can be earned are 1 per Dot of the Trade Skill possessed.
 Commodities, like crafted items, will not last forever and expire 5 games after they are earned.

 Commodities will also need to be spent to maintain buildings, primarily logs, lumber, furs and iron, or they will become uninhabitable.
 These costs will be administered the first game of Spring with exact numbers determined by ST and/or the Proconsul.